Sanofi-Public/PMCB-CellBridge/README.md

 ---

-As a result, the pipeline produces one `outputs` folder containing three files and one folder, each of which is taged by 20 characters unique identifier (UI):
+As a result, the pipeline produces one `outputs` folder containing three files and one folder, each of which taged by a 20-characters unique identifier (UI):

 * 1) A HTML report (`<project_name>_cellbridge_v<x.y.z>_<UI>_summary.html`), containing quality metric plots, tables, and several other plots providing an overal view of the analyze outcomes.
 * 2) An RDS object (`<project_name>_cellbridge_v<x.y.z>_<UI>_final-object.rds`) containing the final seurat object with all accosiated metadata and miscellaneous information.